Rockies vs. Angels Player Props Betting Odds

 MLB Props Today: Los Angeles Angels

-- The Angels' Patrick Sandoval (4-6) will make his 14th start of the season.
+- The Angels' Tyler Anderson (4-1) will make his 14th start of the season.

-- Sandoval will look to finish five or more innings for the third start in a row.
+- Anderson has pitched five or more innings in three straight games and will look to extend that streak.

-- In 13 appearances this season, he has finished two without allowing an earned run.
+- He has made 13 appearances and finished one of them without allowing an earned run.

 |Opponent